xhawk18/promise-cpp/Readme.md

 ## Global functions

 ### Promise newPromise(FUNC func);
-Creates a new Promise object with a user-defined function.
+Creates a new promise object with a user-defined function.
 The user-defined functions, used as parameters by newPromise, must have a parameter Defer d. for example --